AlexDenman47674/COMP3000/README.md

 # COMP3000

 This repository holds the code used to create the Systematic Operator for Facial Identification Assistance (SOFIA) application.
+This was designed to aid sufferers of prosopagnosia and similar disorders such as dementia by allowing for accurate facial identification.
 It features 8 forms including: a login/signup, main, facial recognition, database, user settings/password & about us.

 Both the front and back end were made in Visual Studio 2019 in C# and committed to this repository via GitHub Desktop